Program Overview

 No, rebates associated with the Home Efficiency Rebate Program and the Home Electrification and Appliance Rebate Program are not yet available.

-DEQ's Energy Bureau has applied to and received funding from the U.S. Department of Energy (DOE) for initial design and development of the energy rebate programs in a manner that is consistent with federal requirements and that meets Montana's energy needs.
-Following program design, the Energy Bureau will apply for funding to implement the home energy rebate programs.
+DEQ's Energy Bureau has received Early Administrative funding from the U.S. Department of Energy (DOE) for initial design and development of the energy rebate programs.
+DEQ has posted a competitive solicitation for a program contractor that will help engage stakeholders, apply for the full body of rebate funding from DOE, and then implement the programs.

 Rebates for the Home Appliance and Electrification Program will not be available retroactively.

-Rebates for the Home Efficiency Rebate Program may be available retroactively in limited circumstances.
+Rebates for the Home Efficiency Rebate Program may be available retroactively in limited circumstances when all necessary preconditions are met.
 Updated program guidance from the Department of Energy, released October 13, 2023, makes some allowances for limited retroactive applicability for projects initiated on or after August 16, 2022.
-The requirements and pre-conditions for projects to receive a retroactive rebate are still being determined at this time and will be included in the Energy Bureau’s program design for the Home Efficiency Rebate Program.
-Please sign up for email updates to receive program updates as they become available.
+The final requirements and pre-conditions for projects to receive a retroactive rebate are still being determined.
+To get a sense of what could be required to be eligible for a retroactive rebate, please see page four of this document.

 DEQ's Energy Bureau will develop systems of implementing point-of-sale rebates and income verification during the design phase of the home energy rebate programs.
 Those details have not been finalized at this time.

-Yes.
-A project or appliance that qualifies for rebates can also receive a federal tax credit under the Energy Efficient Home Improvement Credit (25C) or other qualifying credits.
-However, tax credits may have higher efficiency requirements than rebate programs.
-Be sure to verify the measure or appliance qualifies for both.
+Yes, a project or appliance that qualifies for rebates can also receive a federal tax credit under the Energy Efficient Home Improvement Credit (25C) or other qualifying credits.
+Be sure to verify that the measure and appliance being installed qualifies for both.
+The tax credit basis would be for the portion of eligible costs that the individual is responsible for paying out of pocket (i.e. not the portion of the cost covered by the rebate).

-Yes.
-Households looking for more immediate home energy retrofit assistance may be eligible for other state and federal programs including tax credits, Weatherization Assistance Programs, and utility programs.
+Yes, households looking for immediate home energy retrofit assistance may be eligible for other local, state, and federal programs including tax credits, Weatherization Assistance Programs, and utility programs.

 Weatherization Assistance Program